-When it comes to the question of "solar thermal energy or photovoltaics", a decision must be made as to which type of energy is to be generated.
-Solar thermal energy uses the sun's energy and converts it into heat.
+When it comes to the question of “solar thermal vs. solar electric,” you have to decide which type of energy you want to generate.
+Solar thermal uses the sun’s energy and converts it into heat.
 The heat can be used for heating or hot water.
-Photovoltaics, on the other hand, use sunlight to generate electricity.
+On the other hand, solar systems use sunlight to generate electricity.
+Let’s take a closer look at the other differences.

-Different uses
+Different Uses

 If you have sufficient roof space available, you can also consider a combination of both systems.
 Combined installation and use are possible without any problems.

-Use of photovoltaics
+Use of Solar Systems

-Photovoltaics can be used to generate electrical energy that can either be used in your own household or sold.
+Solar systems can be used to generate electrical energy that can either be used in your own household or sold.
 The electricity is sold by feeding it into the public grid.
 You receive a feed-in tariff for this from your grid provider.
 However, this has fallen sharply in recent years and the price of electricity has risen.
 Most owners of a PV system therefore opt for self-consumption of the electricity, as this is more economical and saves a lot on electricity costs in the long term.

-You can use the electricity from your photovoltaic system not only for electrical appliances, but also for heating or to heat your domestic water.
+You can use the electricity from your solar system not only for electrical appliances, but also for heating or to heat your domestic water.
 This is possible, for example, with an electric heating rod or in combination with a heat pump.
 This combination also increases your self-consumption, as you use more of your solar power yourself.
 An additional electricity storage unit even provides you with your own solar power at night.

 With solar thermal energy, the heat from the sun is used to support the heating system or to heat domestic hot water.
 Solar thermal systems cannot produce heat for sale and are only intended for personal use.
 Solar thermal systems can provide a large proportion of the heat required for hot water preparation, but are usually not sufficient for the entire heating requirement.